 The Preventive Medicine DesignHack 2019 is a multi-round competition.
-Participants will form teams and work together to develop an idea and submit a short, narrated PowerPoint by January 29, 2019.
+Participants will form teams and work together to develop an idea and submit a short, narrated PowerPoint.
 If qualifying for the next rounds, teams will revise proposals and prepare additional details according to the competition timeline.

-Each team must have at least one ACPM member.
+We recommend each team to have at least one ACPM member but this is not a requirement.
 The team leader does not have to be an ACPM member.
 If you do not already know a likely collaborator, please contact the competition organizers to connect you with an ACPM member.

 Team members can be students (undergraduate or graduate), postdocs, fellows, residents, faculty, or professionals from the community and technical industry.

 We encourage teams to recruit members with different perspectives.
 Notably this includes inviting team members with technical and business backgrounds, and depending on the topic of interest, those with clinical preventive medicine, population health, and/or health system backgrounds.
 If you do not have specific individuals in mind, identify the expertise and skillsets you’ll need for the project, and competition organizers can work to pair you with the appropriate individuals should your proposal be selected for Round 2.

 Please note that the Round 1 submission deadline has passed.
 We are no longer accepting new entries.